Weed Measurements Guide: From Grams to Ounces

 Converting Ounces to Grams

 Legal possession limits are usually stated in ounces.
-But thinking in grams makes compliance checks instant.
+Thinking in grams makes compliance checks instant.

 The "Under a Quarter" Myth